 2. You can get better credit and repayment terms with suppliers

 Your business credit score isn’t just helpful when you’re working with banks and lenders.
 A strong business credit score can also help you get trade credit and secure better repayment terms with your vendors and suppliers.
 With a strong business credit score, they’ll view you as a trustworthy client and may provide you with more flexible repayment structures.
 This is beneficial when you need to buy equipment, stock up on inventory, or make other major purchases for your business.
+Selecting the right supplier for your business can also help you secure good repayment terms that align with your needs.

 3. You can protect your personal credit score